MIOsoft/CaptureFile-Python/docs/CaptureFile.CaptureFile.md

 The `encoding` argument is used to decode records that are returned.
 The default is `utf8`, which means the binary records stored in the capture file will be decoded into strings using the utf8 encoding before being returned.
 If `encoding=None` is set, then the raw bytes will be returned.
 All of the encodings available at https://docs.python.org/3/library/codecs.html#standard-encodings are valid.

-Only one process can open a capture file for writing at a time.
-Multiple processes can open the same capture file for read simultaneously with each other and with one process that opens it for write.
+To ensure only one process can open a capture file for writing at a time set `use_os_file_locking` to True.
+Multiple processes can always open the same capture file for read simultaneously with each other and with one process that opens it for write.

+Single process but multi-threaded applications do not need `use_os_file_locking` to be True because the CaptureFile module will manage contention using in-memory locks.
+File locking in some Linux operating/file systems does not work well across servers and even sometimes on a single server so be sure to verify any specific scenario that depends on file locking.

+By default the CaptureFile is tuned for a commit size of approximately 32KB by having the default value of `compression_block_size` set to 32768.
+Any amount less than this is re-written every commit until the amount of data equals or exceeds this number at which point the data is compressed, written out and (mostly) never re-written again.
+If commits will typically contain substantially more than 32KB of data, setting `compression_block_size` to a larger number can improve the amount of compression obtained, resulting in a smaller CaptureFile.

 An `InvalidCaptureFile` exception is raised if this constructor is used to open a file that is not a valid capture file, is in an unsupported version of the capture file format, or is a corruptted.